Papy Djilobodji

-El Hadji Papy Mison Djilobodji (born 1 December 1988) is a Senegalese professional footballer who plays for Turkish club Gaziantep F.K. and the Senegal national team.
+El Hadji Papy Mison Djilobodji (born 1 December 1988) is a Senegalese professional footballer who plays for Turkish club Fatih Karagümrük and the Senegal national team.
 He is capable of playing at centre back and defensive midfield.

-After beginning his career in his homeland with ASC Saloum, he moved to France in 2009 to play for amateur team US Sénart-Moissy, where his performances quickly earned him a transfer to Nantes.
-He played regularly over five-and-a-half seasons for them, the final two in Ligue 1.
+After beginning his career in his homeland with ASC Saloum, he moved to France in 2009 to play for amateur team Sénart-Moissy, where his performances quickly earned him a transfer to Nantes.
+He played regularly over five and a half seasons for them, the final two in Ligue 1.

 In 2015, he signed for Chelsea, making a sole substitute appearance in the League Cup and being loaned to Bundesliga team Werder Bremen before signing for Sunderland for £8 million at the end of the season.
 After Sunderland were relegated in his first season there, he was loaned to Dijon in 2017, and sacked in September 2018 for breach of contract for returning to the club over a month late and in an unfit condition.
 He then signed for Guingamp in 2019.

 Djilobodji made his international debut for Senegal in 2013.
 He was part of their squad at the 2015 Africa Cup of Nations.

 Club career

 Early years

 Born in Kaolack, Djilobodji began his career with hometown team ASC Saloum, making his senior debut in the 2007–08 season.
-After two successful seasons in the Senegal Premier League, he transferred to French club US Sénart-Moissy in October 2009.
+After two successful seasons in the Senegal Premier League, he transferred to French club Sénart-Moissy in October 2009.
 He played a good first half of the 2009–10 season in the Championnat de France amateur 2, which led to him being bought by Nantes on 27 December 2009.

 Nantes

-On 14 May 2010, Djilobodji made his debut for FC Nantes in a 3–1 Ligue 2 defeat against eventual champions Caen.
+On 14 May 2010, Djilobodji made his debut for Nantes in a 3–1 Ligue 2 defeat against eventual champions Caen.
 He was regular in his second year, playing 27 games and scoring twice, ending with a record of 186 appearances and 9 goals.
 In the Summer transfer window of 2015, it was reported that he had caught the attention of many English Premier League clubs such as Sunderland and Aston Villa, neither of whom made bids for him.